This charm measures 67 mm in length and 49 mm in

-waists, or to attach to rafters of houses,
+waists, or to attach to rafters of houses, temples, pagodas or

-work charms were among the first to be used for dress
+were among the first to be used for dress ornamentation and

 Over the centuries, Chinese charms for various purposes and of

-of daily wear.
-Others were worn only on special holidays or for
+be part of daily wear.
+Others were worn only on special

-eyelets and meant to be worn as opposed to carried, are
+or eyelets and meant to be worn as opposed to carried, are

 discussed in detail in their own sections.
-For example, fish
+For example,

 Han Dynasty Charms